rroblak/seed_dump/README.md

       {id: 2, password: "234567", username: "test_2"}
     ])

-Dump only data from the users table and dump a maximum amount of 1 record:
+Dump only data from the users table and dump a maximum of 1 record:

     $ rake db:seed:dump MODELS=User,Product LIMIT=1